Chief Baron of the Irish Exchequer

-The Chief Baron of the Irish Exchequer was the Baron (judge) who presided over the Irish Court of Exchequer.
-This was a mirror of the equivalent court in England, and was one of the four courts which sat in the building in Dublin which is still called The Four Courts.
+The chief baron of the Irish Exchequer was the baron (judge) who presided over the Court of Exchequer.
+This was a mirror of the equivalent court in England, and was one of the four courts which sat in the building in Dublin which is still called the Four Courts.

-The title Chief Baron was first used in 1309 by Walter de Islip.
-In the early centuries of its existence, it was a political as well as a judicial office, and as late as 1442 the Lord Treasurer of Ireland thought it necessary to recommend that the Chief Baron should always be a properly trained lawyer (which Michael Gryffin, the Chief Baron at the time, was not).
-There are two cryptic references in the Patent Rolls, for 1386 and 1390, to the Liberty of Ulster having its own Chief Baron.
+The title chief baron was first used in 1309 by Walter de Islip.
+In the early centuries of its existence, it was a political as well as a judicial office, and as late as 1442 the lord treasurer of Ireland thought it necessary to recommend that the chief baron should always be a properly trained lawyer (which Michael Gryffin, the chief baron at the time, was not).
+There are two cryptic references in the Patent Rolls, for 1386 and 1390, to the Liberty of Ulster having its own chief baron.

-The last Chief Baron, The Rt Hon.
-Christopher Palles, continued to hold the title after the Court was merged into a new High Court of Justice in Ireland in 1878, until his retirement in 1916, when the office lapsed.
+The last chief baron, The Rt Hon.
+Christopher Palles, continued to hold the title after the court was merged into a new High Court of Justice in Ireland in 1878, until his retirement in 1916, when the office lapsed.